locationtech/udig-platform/docs/devel/en/welcome_new_eclipse_rcp_developers.rst

 uDig Tutorials
 --------------

-Other than that please jump on in; the udig-devel email list is a good place to ask questions.
+Other than that please jump on in; the udig-dev email list is a good place to ask questions.
 Please go through the "getting started" tutorials in the developers guide and ask lots of questions on the email list and IRC.